aiidateam/aiida-website/docs/news/posts/2024-09-20-simpler-installation.md

 Lastly, please note that the previous commands `verdi setup` and `verdi quicksetup` still work for now, but deprecation warnings will be issued as we eventually plan to remove them.

-**Have fun getting your feet wet! :rocket:**
+**Have fun getting your feet wet! 🚀**

 ---

 **Relevant PRs**

-For the more tech-savy among us, here are the most relevant PRs with the changes outlined in this blog post:
+For the more tech-savvy among us, here are the most relevant PRs with the changes outlined in this blog post:

 - [[#6023]](https://github.com/aiidateam/aiida-core/pull/6023) Add `verdi profile setup`
 - [[#6148]](https://github.com/aiidateam/aiida-core/pull/6148) Add the `SqliteDosStorage` storage backend